AritroNandi/Space_Invaders/README.md

 * src

-`bin` contains the data needed for the program to run, including the assets for the space ships in the game `src` contains the source code itself
+`bin` contains the data needed for the program to run, including the assets for the space ships in the game and `src` contains the source code itself